bblsh/kagu/README.md

 `Esc` will exit focus from an input box, and pressing `q` will back out of a menu to add or remove a realm or channel.

 ## Planned Features
+* Ability to generate certificates for the server
 * Persistent messages using a database
-* Text scrolling in text input
+* Scrolling in text input
 * Ability to choose an audio input and output
+* Group messages and calls
+* User roles
+* User permissions

 ## Notes / Known Issues
-* If using voice comms on macOS, verify your input format is 48,000 Hz in the Audio MIDI Setup program.
+* If using voice comms on macOS, verify your input format is `48,000 Hz` in the Audio MIDI Setup program.
 * Some features that are drawn out of bounds due to too small of a terminal size will panic the client.
 * Kagu was used as motivation to learn Rust, so it is currently *very* unoptimized.
 * Audio is currently echoed back to the user speaking.